Aequivinius/uibk-python/exercise-2/exercise-2-readme.md

 ## replit.com

 * github.com repositories are represented as *repls* in replit.com.
 This is the equivalent of having a local copy of your repository on your machine, only that in replit.com's case, your code now is copied to their server.
-* When copying the repository, make sure you set `python` as your project type.
+In your account settings, connect your replit.com account with your github.com account.
 * To run a file, type `python filename.py` into the console.
 For example, for seeing the outputs of your exercise, type `python exercise-2/fizzbuzz.py` and for seeing the output of the example code, type `python exercise-2/exercise-2-example.py`